ramonsuarez/ramonsuarez.github.io/content/post/quieres-presentar-en-leweb-loogiccom.md

 >
 > Espero que podamos ver alguna presentación con acento español.

-<div class="posterous_quote_citation">via [loogic.com](http://loogic.com/%c2%bfquieres-presentar-en-leweb/)</div>Do you want to present at LeWeb Paris 2010?
+via [loogic.com](http://loogic.com/%c2%bfquieres-presentar-en-leweb/)</div>Do you want to present at LeWeb Paris 2010?
 You have a chance to do so in their Ignite section.
 [Sign up before Wednesday at midnight San Francisco time](http://igniteleweb.producteev.com/home.php).

 </div>